davidtchiu/davidtchiu.github.io/teaching/cs475/hwk0.vscode/index.md

   ```
   Server IP Address: 149.165.174.87
   Your Username: yourPugetSoundUsername
-  Your Password: yourPugetSoundID
+  Your Password: <given in class>
   ```
   The IP address and your username will not change during this class, but  you *can* change your password later.
-Your initial password is your UPS ID (usually a long sequence of integers starting with 5.)

 - Open up VS Code, then click on the `View` menu and select `Command Palette`.
 Then type: `Remote-SSH: Add New SSH Host...`.
 It should auto-complete after typing the first few letters.
 Choose to run this command.
 In the box that pops up, enter:
   ```